The Politics of the Low-emission Energy Transition (POLTRANS)

 EXPECTATIONS FOR PARTICIPANTS

 Our Research Theme emphasizes two-way interaction rather than one-way presentations, while cultivating an inclusive, constructive, and humble attitude to make space for disciplinary backgrounds and shape interdisciplinary conversations.
 Building from ACCESS-2024, we welcome both new and returning participants to contribute to and develop our four comparative research themes towards concrete collaborations after ACCESS-2026.
-Anticipating the participation of existing POLTRANS members from ACCESS-2024 and new members, we will share “white papers” on the four comparative themes and convene two video meetings in which newcomers will be introduced to key discussions while sharing their fresh perspectives to shape further development of the four themes.
-We hope subgroups will emerge to develop the “white papers” for themes 1-3 (keeping theme 4 as cross-cutting).
+Anticipating the participation of existing POLTRANS members from ACCESS-2024 and new members, we will in the lead-up to Concepción share and develop “white papers” on the four comparative themes through convening at least two video meetings in which newcomers will be introduced to key discussions while sharing their fresh perspectives to shape further development of the four themes.
+Subgroups will be created to develop the “white papers” for themes 1-3 (keeping theme 4 as cross-cutting).
 Deliberations will be held on whether to run the themes consecutively in Concepción, or to run shorter parallel tracks to increase concretization.
-Themes are overlapping, so if one develops theme 2, one could still contribute to theme 3 during and after Concepción.
+Themes are overlapping, so if you participate in developing theme 2, you could still contribute to theme 3 during and after Concepción.
 During the physical meeting, we will use our workshop method from 2024 to IDENTIFY, ELABORATE, and COMBINE insights in developing interdisciplinary projects.
 Reflections will be stimulated by visiting a contested mine operation close to Concepción and possibly an artist/design intervention.
 To secure activities after Concepción, we will elect a new Steering Committee for POLTRANS, identify funding for research, exchanges, and PhD exchanges, draft an online PhD course, and continue the video meetings we have had every three months since 2024.

 CONTACT US: